 Ben Hadad I & II therefore would be:

-The 'King's Calendar' demonstrates that Ahab died 863/862 BCE, and did not participate in the Battle of Qarqar in 853 BCE.
+The 'King's Calendar' demonstrates that Ahab died 863/862 BC, and did not participate in the Battle of Qarqar in 853 BC.

 Whilst the 'King's Calendar' does not dispute the date for the Battle of Qarqar, it does dispute that Ahab belonged to the coalition.
 Ahlstrom (1993, p.578 Footnote 2) points out that a second record of this battle recorded on Shalmaneser's throne base fails to mention Ahab, indicating that he was not one of the leaders of the coalition.
 This assumption is made without extending the possibility to indicate that Ahab was not in fact there.